solace-iot-team/solace-mule-connector/README.md

 * senderTimestamp: time stamp of message set by sender
 * sequenceNumber: sequence number of message

-### Publish Direct
+### Publish

-Sends a direct message to a Solace topic.
+Sends a direct or persistent message to a Solace broker.

 General
-* Topic: specify the topic
-* Message:
-    * See common elements section

-### Publish Guaranteed

-Sends a guaranteed message to a Solace broker.

-General
+* Delivery Mode: DIRECT or PERSISTENT
 * Endpoint: specify the endpoint
     * Name: of the queue or topic
-    * Type: queue or topic
+    * Type: queue or topic, if endpoint type is QUEUE the delivery mode used is PERSISTENT
 * Message:
     * See common elements section